Carpet Cleaning Tips

 If you have some sort of protectors on the feet of your heavier furniture, you can remove them only after the carpet has thoroughly dried.

-Getting rid of singular stains or having a deep clean every once in a while is not enough to keep your carpet clean and looking new.
+Getting rid of singular stains or having a deep clean every once in a while is not enough to keep your carpet clean and fresh.
 The little things you do every day are just as important, and now we will tell you exactly what they are.

 Maybe it will take a bit more effort, but consider having a special place to take your shoes off before you enter the main parts of your home.
 The best one will be just after the door.
 We’re sure that you don’t want to bring all the outside dirt and bacteria into your lovely home.